 El Centro College

 El Centro College is part of the Dallas County Community College District (DCCCD) and offers workforce education programs, liberal arts courses, continuing education and distance learning.
-The DCCCD system features over 350 career and 50 academic programs.
-Prospective nurses can pursue a vocational nursing certificate, perioperative nursing enhanced skills certificate and nursing associate's degree.
+The DCCCD system features more than 300 technical certificate and degree programs.
+Prospective nurses can pursue a vocational nursing certificate, certified nursing assistant certificate, perioperative nursing enhanced skills certificate and nursing associate's degree.